 Interested organisations and initiatives can further become members of the Stakeholder Forum.

 ICPerMed is organised around an Executive Committee which includes representatives nominated by member organisations.
 Members include ministries, public and private ‘not-for-profit’ health research funding and policy organisations (see members).
 The Executive Committee is at the very centre of ICPerMed’s structure, being the main decision making body.

 A chair and two vice-chairs for the Executive Committee were elected for two years.
 Their job is to chair at Executive Committee meetings and to lead the Steering Board, the sub-group taking care of the consortium’s everyday work.

 For organising the consortium’s everyday work, a Steering Board was formed.
-It consists of a chair and two vice-chairs and the challenge group facilitators.
-In addition, the ICPerMed Secretariat and the European Commission take part in the Steering Board.
+It consists of a chair and two vice-chairs as well as the Working Group leads.
+These are the current members of the Steering Board:

 These are the current members of Steering Board:

 Full ICPerMed membership is restricted to ministries, public and private ‘not-for-profit’ health research funding and policy organisations.
 However, many other stakeholders have a strong interest in personalised medicine, e.g. research institutions, patient initiatives, related projects or industry organisations.
-Through its stakeholder group, ICPerMed is in close contact with all these interested parties.
-Members of the stakeholder group are informed about ICPerMed’s work and invited to workshops and conferences to be part of ICPerMed.
-Experts and stakeholders are also invited to Executive Committee meetings for information and discussion on certain topics.
+Through its Stakeholder Forum, ICPerMed is in close contact with all these interested parties.
+Members of the Stakeholder Forum are informed about ICPerMed’s work, are invited to workshops and conferences of ICPerMed and are asked to provide their perspective on specific issues.